ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

-    You can create a VSI without a boot volume for the AIX, IBM i, and Linux operating systems with an IBM provided subscription.
-If a Virtual serial number (VSN) is assigned to a VSI without storage, you must assign the VSN before you attach the boot volume and start the VSI.
+    You can create a VSI without a boot volume for AIX, IBM i, and Linux operating systems with an IBM provided subscription.
+If you assign a Virtual serial number (VSN) to a VSI without storage, you must assign the VSN before you attach the boot volume and start the VSI.
     {: important}